stephensalim/APNEquipLabs/content/AMI Inspector Lab/Solutions_Overview.md

 **IMPORTANT NOTE:**

-For this solution to work, you must deploy all resouces AWS Region where you build your golden AMIs.
+For this solution to work, you must deploy all the resources in the AWS Region where you build your golden AMIs.
-This region must have [Amazon Inspector](http://docs.aws.amazon.com/inspector/latest/userguide/inspector_supported_os_regions.html#inspector_supported-regions) available.
+The region must have [Amazon Inspector](http://docs.aws.amazon.com/inspector/latest/userguide/inspector_supported_os_regions.html#inspector_supported-regions) available.
-For best lab experience, please choose Sydney Region **( ap-southeast-2)**.
+For the best lab experience, please choose the Sydney Region **(ap-southeast-2)**.

 ---

-Here an overview on how our solutions works:
+Here is an overview of how the solutions works:

-1. A scheduled [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) will trigger the [AWS Lambda](http://aws.amazon.com/lambda/) function called `StartContinuousAssessment` every morning at 6 AM.
-This will essentially acts like your cron task (Linux) or scheduled task (Windows) that will executes on a regular basis.
+1. A scheduled [CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) will trigger the [AWS Lambda](http://aws.amazon.com/lambda/) function called `StartContinuousAssessment` every morning at 6 AM.
+This essentially acts like a cron job (on Linux) or a scheduled task (on Windows) that will run on a regular basis.

-2.  `StartContinuousAssessment` [AWS Lambda](http://aws.amazon.com/lambda/) function will first gather information about which Golden AMI it should asses.
-This is done by downloading metadata information about the GoldenAMI that we store inside [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
+2. The `StartContinuousAssessment` [AWS Lambda](http://aws.amazon.com/lambda/) function will first gather information about which Golden AMI it should asses.
+This is done by downloading the metadata information about the Golden AMI that we store inside [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data and secrets management.

-3. For each of the GoldenAMI specified in the metadata, `StartContinuousAssessment` function will then launch an EC2 Instance from the AMI.
+3. For each of the Golden AMIs specified in the metadata, the `StartContinuousAssessment` function will launch an EC2 instance using that specific AMI.

-4. This EC2 instance will then levarage [EC2 User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to bootstrap installation & starting of [Amazon Inspector](https://aws.amazon.com/inspector/) agent.
-This agent is needed for Amazon Inspector Service to inspect the EC2 at the Operating system layer.
+4. The EC2 instances will then use [EC2 User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to bootstrap the installation and start up of the [Amazon Inspector](https://aws.amazon.com/inspector/) agent.
+This agent is needed for the Amazon Inspector Service to inspect the EC2 AMI image at the operating system level.

-5.  `StartContinuousAssessment` function will then execute the activity from [Amazon Inspector](https://aws.amazon.com/inspector/) to kick off the inspection of the EC2 instance security posture according to [CIS](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_cis.html) and [CVE](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_cves.html)
+5. The `StartContinuousAssessment` function will trigger [Amazon Inspector's](https://aws.amazon.com/inspector/) inspection of the EC2 instance's security posture according to [CIS](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_cis.html) and [CVE](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_cves.html).

-6. Once [Amazon Inspector](https://aws.amazon.com/inspector/) completes the Inspection, a notification will then be sent to the [SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) forwarding message to the email subscriber of the topic, as well as triggering the `AnalyzeInspectorFindings` [AWS Lambda](http://aws.amazon.com/lambda/) function where the next activity will takes place.
+6. Once [Amazon Inspector](https://aws.amazon.com/inspector/) completes the inspection, a notification will be sent to an [SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) which will then forward a message to the email subscribers to the topic, as well as triggering the `AnalyzeInspectorFindings` [AWS Lambda](http://aws.amazon.com/lambda/) function where the next activity takes place.

-7. `AnalyzeInspectorFindings` function will tag [Amazon Inspector](https://aws.amazon.com/inspector/) result with relevant information about the AMI & EC2 Instance for context.
-It will then also clean up the temporary EC2 instance that was launched and used by Amazon Inspector as a medium to inspect the GoldenAMI posture.
+7. The `AnalyzeInspectorFindings` function will tag [Amazon Inspector's](https://aws.amazon.com/inspector/) result with relevant information from the AMI & EC2 Instance for context.
+It will then also clean up the temporary EC2 instance that was launched in order to be used by Amazon Inspector to analyze the Golden AMI's security posture.

-Now that weare clear about this, lets start building them !
-On to the next page ! **[`^0^]/**
+Now that the steps are clear, lets start building!
+On to the next page! **[`^0^]/**

 ---

 **NOTE:**

-To give you a perspective on what we are going to build today.

-Below is the **end state of the CloudFormation template** we will be building.

-Feel free to test out the outcome by copy/pasting this template to a yml text file and create the stack.
+In order to provide a reference and to give context on what you will be building, the **final state of the CloudFormation template** can be found below.
+Feel free to check your progress against this template, or, test the outcome by copying the template source into a YAML text file and create the stack.

-<details><summary>**[Expand to view template]**</summary>
+<details><summary>**[Expand to view the template]**</summary>
 <p>